Residence Hall Reuse

 The Residence Hall Reuse Program (RHRP) allows on-campus residents to rent approved appliances, Twin XL bedding, storage solutions and more.
 By keeping items in use longer, living on-campus is more accessible, affordable and sustainable.

-- Review the Residence Hall Reuse Program Liability in your confirmation email sent 24-48 hours after your reservation has been processed.
+- Return the Residence Hall Reuse Program Liability waiver found in your confirmation email sent 24-48 hours after your reservation has been processed.

 - If at any time you no longer need to rent items, email firstname.lastname@example.org as soon as possible to allow other students time to reserve and prepare.

-Pick up your items in Edens North during Move In.
+- Pick up your items in Edens North first during your scheduled appointment.

 Please note: Students are responsible for all transportation of rented items to their Residence Hall from Edens North.